SharePoint/sp-dev-provisioning-templates/tenant/PageTransformationUI/README.md

 # The SharePoint PnP Page Transformation UI solution

+## Objectives of this solution

+> **Important**:
+> Please be aware that the **Page Transformation UI solution is currently in preview**

 The Page Transformation UI solution makes it possible for end users to request a modern version of a wiki or web part page.
 The generated modern page will have a page banner web part on top of the page which will allow the user to keep the generated page or discard it.
 When the user discards the page the solution will show a feedback dialog asking for a reason why the page was not good.

-> **Important**:
-> Please be aware that the **Page Transformation UI solution is currently in preview**

 Below diagram shows the high level architecture of the solution: